KietasRiestutelis/JS-Guess-number-KMI-Tips-calculator/README.md

-# Here yopu can find guess number (from 1-100) game, body mass index calculator and tips calculator by DOM
+# Here you can find guess number (from 1-100) game, body mass index calculator and tips calculator by DOM